 After an exciting morning at the dunes, drive over to Zapata Falls to slow down your pace.
 Hike just a half-mile from the parking lot, where upon reaching the falls you can cool off and the kids can frolic in the water while you relax.
 Plan to bring a picnic to lay out and spend the afternoon with the falls as your soundtrack.
 You can access Zapata Falls from Highway 150; they are 12 miles north of the intersection with Highway 160.

 Walk or Bike Along the Rio Grande to Spot Wildlife

 Alamosa National Wildlife Refuge is home to plenty of hiking and some hunting, in certain areas.
 The whole family can play “I Spy” while searching the landscape for migratory birds such as Lewis’ woodpecker, the willow flycatcher and the yellow-billed cuckoo.
 Make sure to walk the Rio Grande River Trail to see habitats, grasses and cottonwood groves.

-Families have two options for some of the best train travel in the state.
-The first can be found on the Rio Grande Scenic Railroad departing from downtown Alamosa, which offers scenic excursions over La Veta Pass.
-The second is the Cumbres & Toltec from Antonito, just 30 miles south of town.
-It takes you on a 64-mile daytrip from southern Colorado to northern New Mexico and was named the #1 Scenic Ride by the USA Today’s Reader Choice recently.
-Both options offer fall foliage tours, when you can experience the vibrant reds, yellows and oranges of Colorado’s beautiful autumn.
+Here, families will find some of the best train travel in the state.
+The Cumbres & Toltec Scenic Railroad departs from Antonito, just 30 miles south of town.
+It takes you on a 64-mile day trip from southern Colorado to northern New Mexico and was named the #1 Scenic Ride by the USA Today’s Reader Choice recently.
+Keep an eye out for special rides, like fall foliage tours when you can experience the vibrant reds, yellows and oranges of Colorado’s beautiful autumn.

 Splish Splash in Hot Springs